 - Interpersonal: The relationships and social networks that a person takes part in also have great potential to impact behaviors.
 Families, friends and traditions are key players at the interpersonal stage of the model.
 Using therapy or intervention, one can promote healthy relationships at this interval.
 Discouraging violence between individuals also comes into play here.

 - Community: This level of the Social-Ecological Model focuses on the networks between organizations and institutions that make up the greater community.
 These associations include businesses and functions of the “built environment,” such as parks.
 Community structures are often important in determining how populations behave and what customs they uphold.
 It is important to understand the community level to determine where health behaviors originate.

 - Organizational: Organizations are instrumental in the development of behaviors as they often enforce behavior-determining regulations and restrictions.
 A school, for example, controls the dissemination of knowledge.
 This influence is significant when it comes to communicating information about safe health practices.

 SCC allows individuals and communities to influence shaping fairer, healthier societies.
-Its use of the Social Ecological Model ensures that the strategies it develops are implemented across a society.
+Its use of the Social-Ecological Model ensures that the strategies it develops are implemented across society.